nsshommo/jaycuthrell.github.io/resume/index.md

 ## Experience

 - Director of Technology Strategy, Global Office of the Chief Technology Officer
-  - EMC Converged Platforms (VCE)
+  - EMC Converged Platforms Division (VCE)
   - January 2016 - Present
+- Director, Global Office of the Chief Technology Officer
+  - VCE
+  - July 2015 - December 2015
 - Global Office of the Chief Technology Officer
   - VCE
-  - April 2015 - December 2015
+  - April 2015 - June 2015
 - Office of the Chief Technology Officer
   - VCE
   - May 2012 - March 2015